ngageoint/opensphere/docs/getting_started.rst

 .. code-block:: none

-  pip install sphinx
-  pip install sphinx_rtd_theme
+  pip install sphinx sphinx-autobuild sphinx_rtd_theme

 Once dependencies are installed, generate the guide with ``npm run guide``.
 The output will be available in ``docs/_build/html``.

+The ``sphinx-autobuild`` application monitors changes to the guide and triggers a rebuild when files change.
+While editing the docs, use ``npm run guide:auto`` to start ``sphinx-autobuild``.

 Compiler Caveats
 ****************